-- (a) A site plan showing the building(s) and number and size of units proposed. - (b) Color photographs of the project site looking out towards the road, side and rear. - (c) Preliminary parking layout.
+- (a) A site plan showing the building(s) and number and size of units proposed.

+- (b) Color photographs of the project site looking out towards the road, side and rear. - (c) Preliminary parking layout.
 Enumerate the number, size, and type of parking spaces to be provided pursuant to §260-30.
 Include locations proposed for bicycle parking and any required parking to meet the American with Disabilities Act requirements. - (d) Locations of site elements including signs, recreational areas, common use areas, garbage enclosures, pedestrian linkages, preliminary landscape plan. - (e) Building elevations showing building height, exterior materials, colors, sign design, and site and building lighting.

-CB.
-Co-housing Developments.
+B. Co-housing Developments.

-- (1) ~~Co-housing developments shall be allowed only pursuant to all regulations and~~

-~~procedures as per the Floating Residential District (§260-92.1).
-Density of co-housing units shall be pursuant to Attachment 2, Table 2.~~

-(2) Co-housing developments are permitted to include a variety of housing types including s. ~~S~~ingle-family, two-family, three and four-plex dwellings pursuant to §260-89, and, multifamily dwellings pursuant to §260-90 (B), ~~and~~ structures for common facilities such as recreation, meeting, dining, kitchen, and laundry, shall be allowed within a co-housing development.
-All common structures are to be used primarily by the residents of the dwellings located within the co-housing development.

-(3) Other private or public uses that may be approved within the co-housing development include ~~a church or other places of worship; private school; day care center; nursery school; park or playground; garden, nursery, or farm; roadside stand or farm market to display and sell farm or other products made on-site; solar collectors as may be allowed by the Town of Woodstock; home occupations; artist studio; and artisanal food production facilities such as but not limited to a commercial kitchen, including the production, preparation and storage of food for sale.~~ No retail establishment, restaurant, or short-term rental of any facilities within the co-housing development shall be allowed.
-Public spaces shall only be used for non-commercial purposes.
-Permitted uses of common spaces must be by agreement of the residents according to governance established by the co-housing community.

-(4) Manner of Land Ownership.
-The property in a co-housing development may be owned in the following manners:
+- (1) Co-housing developments shall be allowed only pursuant to all regulations and procedures as per the Floating Residential District (§260-92.1). - (2) Co-housing developments are permitted to include a variety of housing types.
+Single-family, two-family, three and four-unitplex dwellings, multifamily dwellings, and structures for common facilities such as common structures (for recreation, meeting, dining, kitchen, and laundry, and other common facilities) shall be allowed within a co-housing development.
+All common structures are to be used primarily by the residents of the dwellings located within the co-housing development. - (3) Other private or public uses that may be approved within the co-housing development include a church or other places of worship; private school; day care center; nursery school; park or playground; garden, nursery, or farm; roadside stand or farm market to display and sell farm or other products made on-site; solar collectors as may be allowed by the Town of Woodstock; home occupations; artist studio; and artisanal food production facilities such as but not limited to a commercial kitchen, including the production, preparation and storage of food for sale.
+No retail establishment, restaurant, or short-term rental of any facilities within the co-housing development shall be allowed. - (4) Manner of Land Ownership.
+The property in a co-housing development may be owned in the following manners: - (a) Each dwelling unit may be owned by one person, or by more than one personindividuals or entities (with or without a homeowners' association2 or similar body) provided that there is compliance with Chapter 202, Subdivision of Land, including the conservation subdivision regulations; or